 - Preach things that diminish faith (eg: sin-management, worldly philosophy, inclusionism, etc.)

 - Pursue causes (politics, building programs, Zionism, etc.) in ways that stir up the flesh.

-Please understand I am not saying causes are bad or that we should have no investment in them.
-I’m simply saying they are subsidiary to the gospel that we have been called to preach.
+Please understand I am not saying causes are bad or that we should remove ourselves from worldly affairs.
+Far from it.
+I’m simply saying those things are subsidiary to the gospel that we have been called to preach.
 Jesus trumps everything.
 He is the good news the poor need to hear.
-He is the sight to the blind and the freedom for the captive.
 He is our long-awaited year of the Lord’s favor (Luke 4:18-19).

 “Paul, how do I preach the gospel of grace?”

 Preaching the gospel is simple – it’s just telling people about Jesus.
-But if you need a little more inspiration – maybe you’re looking for a conversation starter or a ten-week series outline – check out E2R’s new “Teaching Resources” page.
+But if you need a little more inspiration – maybe you’re looking for a conversation starter or a ten-week series outline – check out E2R’s “Teaching Resources” page.
 It’s packed with useful stuff.

 Support E2R and you will be supporting preachers and teachers of grace all over the world: